Nekstati/phpBB-QuickTopic/README.md

-# phpBB Extension ‚Äî Quick topic box
+# phpBB Extension ó Quick topic box

 [Topic on phpbbguru.net](https://www.phpbbguru.net/community/viewtopic.php?t=51186)

 This phpBB extension allows you to quickly post new topics from the expandable form above the topiclist and forumlist.
-The form is collapsed/minimized by default and expands only when user clicks on it or on ‚ÄúNew topic‚Äù button.
+The form is collapsed/minimized by default and expands only when user clicks on it or on ìNew topicî button.

 ## Requirements